shvixxl/gitlab-report/README.md

 #### Projects

 Configured in `projects` object.
-As well as `top` option from [Groups](#groups), you can also configure custom subsections with a selection of projects you want to include.
+As well as `top` option from [Groups](#groups), you can also configure custom subsections with a selection of IDs of the projects you want to include.

 ### Example